elizabet-bagdasaryan/todo-backend/README.md

 5. Run the application: `npm start`
 6. The backend should now be up and running on your local machine, listening on the specified port (default: 3000).

+## API Documentation

+For more detailed information about the API and the expected response format, please refer to the API documentation.
+This documentation provides details about the available endpoints, parameters, and response formats.

 ## Contributing

 Contributions to the Todo App Backend are welcome!
 If you have any suggestions, bug reports, or feature requests, please feel free to open an issue or submit a pull request.
 Make sure to follow the existing coding style and guidelines.

 ## Contact